stacietaylorcima/track-star/README.md

 # TrackStar
+## Languages and Frameworks:
+  * Rails version 5.1.2
+  * Ruby version 2.2.1
+## Databases:
+  * SQLite (Test, Development)</li>
+  * PostgreSQL (Production)</li>
+## Development Tools and Gems include:
+  * BCrypt for secure passwords
+  * SendGrid for email confirmation
+  * Faker for seed data
+  * Chartkick for data graphs
+  * Groupdate for line charts with historical data

+## Get Started with TrackSmart
   * Sign up for a TrackStar account
   * Register your application with TrackStar
   * Add the following Javascript Snippet to your apps `application.js` file:
 ```
 var trackstar = {};
 trackstar.report = function(eventName){